during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Source: Harpers Weekly, The Army of Virginia (August 9, 1862, p.502)

-In March, 1862, Confederate forces moved south to defend Richmond from General George McClellan's Peninsula Campaign.
-As they evacuated Fredericksburg, they destroyed the port facilities at Aquia Landing and three miles of Richmond, Fredericksburg and Potomac Railroad track.
-They left the Richmond, Fredericksburg and Potomac Railroad bridge over the Rappahannock River intact.
+In March, 1862, Confederate forces moved south of the Rappahannock River to defend Richmond during General George McClellan's Peninsula Campaign.
+As the Confederates evacuated Fredericksburg, they destroyed the port facilities at Aquia Landing and three miles of Richmond, Fredericksburg and Potomac Railroad track.
+The railroad bridge over the Rappahannock River was left intact.

 In April 1862, Union forces occupied the area.
-The US Military Railroad, under Colonel Herman Haupt, rebuilt the Aquia Landing infrastructure in three days so supplies could be transported south from the steamboat landing to the fortifications at Frredericksburg.
+The US Military Railroad, under Colonel Herman Haupt, rebuilt the Aquia Landing infrastructure in three days so supplies could be transported south from the steamboat landing to the Union Army's fortifications at Fredericksburg.

 U.S. Military Railroad trains carried supplies from Aquia Landing to Union troops stationed near Fredericksburg in 1862